 Shampoo is commonly sold as a way of eliminating dirt, bacteria, and excess grease from the hair and scalp and restoring it to a healthier state.

 That’s not all shampoo is used for, though.
-There are a variety of shampoo products out there that are targeted at curly hair, straight hair, oily hair, dry hair, and extremely damaged hair.
+There are a variety of shampoo products out there that are targeted for different hair types like curly hair, straight hair, oily hair, dry hair, and extremely damaged hair.

-Some of these products claim to restore the hair to a healthier condition with increased shine and softness.
+Some of these products claim to restore your hair to a healthier condition with increased shine and softness while some may also be promoted to help with hair loss.

-There are also some medicated shampoos on the market that help to manage and treat scalp conditions.
+There are also some medicated shampoos and hair care products on the market that help to manage and treat scalp conditions.
 These are conditions such as dandruff and psoriasis.

 Do We Need To Use Shampoo?